Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Additional Experimental Results

+1. pFedGRP only uses the global task model to initialize the local task model, but no longer aligns the output of the local task model and the personalized global task model on the generated data, which is denoted as pFedGRP-ASG, where the local task model is only trained with hard labels.

+2. Furthermore, pFedGRP only uses the personalized global task model to initialize the local task model, which is denoted as pFedGRP-ASP, then the local task model will contain less global information.

+3. Combining the classic FL method FedAVG and personalized FL method pFedGraph with the generated replay portion of pFedGRP, which are denoted as FedAVG-replay and pFedGraph-replay, thus verifying the performance of the federation portion of pFedGRP.

-The experimental results of the five ablation methods mentioned above and our pFedGRP method are shown in Table \hyperref[Table 4]{4} and Table \hyperref[Table 5]{5}.
-The IAA variation chart and corresponding experimental analysis are shown in Appendix \hyperref[chap:E.4]{E.4}:
+The experimental results of the seven ablation methods mentioned above and the pFedGRP method are shown in Table \hyperref[Table 7]{7} and Table \hyperref[Table 8]{8}.
+The IAA variation of all methods above and corresponding analysis are shown in Appendix \hyperref[Appendix E.4]{E.4}, and the calculation and communication consumption of all FL methods above are shown in Appendix \hyperref[Appendix C.4]{C.4}.

+Furthermore, we calculated the FID values \cite{47} of the generated replay schemes used by various methods in the ablation study.
+The lower the value, the better the performance of the generated replay.
+The final results are shown in Table \hyperref[Table 9]{9} below.
+It can be seen that as the complexity of data increases, the generated replay effect of the auxiliary model with category decoupling gradually becomes much better than that of a single larger auxiliary model.
+On this basis, using the information contained in the task model can further enhance the generated replay performance of the auxiliary model.